On the legality of IAB consent banners

 Additionally, the information CMPs provide to users remains too general to reflect the specific processing operations of each adtech provider, preventing the necessary granularity of consent.
 (436)

 So what does Sirdata do?
-Here is what he says:
+Here is what it says:

 The mandatory information within the framework of the TCF is in fact an insufficient raw common base: Sirdata and its clients go well beyond.